How To Open a Retail Store in 10 Steps

 Who is your competition in that location?

-Of course, once you’ve narrowed down an area you should do some research on the competition.
-Are there are a lot of competitive stores close by?
+Once you’ve narrowed down an area, you should do some research on the competition.
+Are there a lot of competitive stores close by?
 If so, you have to determine whether you think that will help or hurt your business.
 Some basic competitor analysis tactics can help you analyse the impact local competition may have on your business.

 How much space do you need?